Larry Holmes vs. Michael Spinks: Aftermath

 Speaking in the post fight press conference when asked about missing the chance to tie Rocky Marciano's record Holmes said "I'm 35 fighting young men and Rocky was 25 fighting old men.
 To be technical, Rocky couldn't carry my jockstrap."
 The comment would cause some controversy and Holmes subsequently apologized.

 In his 1998 autobiography Against The Odds, Holmes would recount that after suffering a pinched nerve in training, a nerve specialist told him that he had a slipped disc in his fifth vertebra and that he might be paralyzed for life any time I threw a punch with a right hand.
 This would be contradicted by other doctors who said that chance that he would get paralyzed were "practically nil."
 Nevertheless, Holmes said that the specialist's comments affected his performance, "I found that not only was I flat and listless, I was reluctant to pull the trigger on the right hand."

+The two would have a rematch in April 1986, again in Las Vegas.
+Spinks would win again, this time by split decision, while Holmes would decide to retire after the fight.
+Spinks would continue as IBF champion until February 1987, when the organization stripped him of the championship for taking a fight with Gerry Cooney instead of facing top contender Tony Tucker in the ongoing series of fights to unify the division.
+He remained recognized as the lineal champion until June 1988, when the winner of the unification series, Mike Tyson, knocked him out in the first round of their fight; Spinks never fought again after this.

+Holmes initially retired after this fight but would return to fighting twice; after suffering a knockout in 1988 against Tyson in a one-off title contest, Holmes resumed his full-time career in 1991 and fought three more times for a championship.
+He would lose a 1992 fight for the undisputed championship to Evander Holyfield, a 1995 fight for the WBC championship to Oliver McCall, and a 1997 fight for the International Boxing Organization championship against Brian Nielsen before his career ended.

+Since Spinks' victory over Holmes, only one other boxer has won a piece of the heavyweight world championship while reigning as the light heavyweight champion, while only one additional boxer has won world championships at both light heavyweight and heavyweight.
+In 1988, Michael Moorer became the inaugural World Boxing Organization light heavyweight champion; he later would win the WBO, WBA, and lineal heavyweight championships as well as the IBF championship which he won twice.
+In 2003, undisputed light heavyweight championships Roy Jones Jr. faced and defeated WBA champion John Ruiz in a unanimous decision to join Spinks as the only other reigning light heavyweight champion to win the world heavyweight championship.